 The Chocolate Factory Theater is deeply embedded in the life of its geographic and cultural communities.
-Led by Manager of Communications & Civic Engagement demetries morrow, The Chocolate Factory organizes numerous programs and events designed to cultivate and celebrate the diverse communities of Western Queens.
+Led by Manager of Communications & Civic Engagement demetries morrow, The Chocolate Factory organizes, supports and participates in numerous programs and events designed to cultivate and celebrate the diverse communities of Western Queens.

 Community Portrait Project

 “What makes a community whole?
 Whose lack of presence in your local routine would you miss if they were no longer there?”
-In partnership with Bard High School Early College Queens, The Chocolate Factory worked with students to develop portraits of individuals who have a profound impact on the life of Western Queens; and hosted an exhibition of new work by student artists commissioned to create portraits of local community members.
+In partnership with Bard High School Early College Queens in the Spring 2019, The Chocolate Factory worked with students to consider those questions of what makes community.
+We then worked together to develop brief stories and portraits of individuals who have a profound impact on the life of Western Queens.
+The partnership concluded with a public exhibition of the portraits and a presentation of commissions to each student to honor their labor as student artists.

 Girls Scouts Badge Workshop